report

 Employer offer facts to keep attached

 Monthly premium, deductible, out-of-pocket maximum, plan type, coverage end date, election deadline, and first payment due date should stay attached to the source that supplied them.
-HealthPlansGuide public v0 keeps those worksheet inputs in the browser and does not send them to a partner or server.
+HealthPlansGuide keeps those worksheet inputs in the browser and does not send them to a partner or server.

 How to reuse this report